Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 An adaptation of a presentation delivered at the 2025 Annual Symposium of the HASS and Indigenous Research Data Commons.

-Preserving digital language and cultural-heritage materials isn’t just a technical exercise—it’s about safeguarding knowledge, identity, and history for future generations.
+Preserving digital language and cultural-heritage materials isn’t just a technical exercise — it’s about safeguarding knowledge, identity, and history for future generations.
 As collections grow and as data becomes increasingly fragmented across institutions, the challenge is no longer simply storing information.
 It’s ensuring that community-owned knowledge remains accessible, usable, and sustainably managed over time.

 At the Language Data Commons of Australia (LDaCA), we’ve been working toward this goal by adopting open standards, building clear governance mechanisms, and designing infrastructure that communities can trust and control.
 The result of this work is **PILARS**: the Protocols for Implementing Long-Term Archival Repository Services.